Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Introduction

 \subsection{Strengths of GenAI for Biological Data}

-GenAI models outperform at capturing contextual relationships from large, unlabeled datasets and are particularly effective in biological tasks where data are often noisy or unannotated \cite{ruan2026large, mardikoraem2023generative}.
+GenAI models \x{outperform traditional approaches in capturing} contextual relationships from large, unlabeled datasets and are particularly effective in biological tasks where data are often noisy or unannotated \cite{ruan2026large, mardikoraem2023generative}.
 By training on large-scale collections of sequences, molecular graphs, or gene expression profiles, the models can learn high-dimensional patterns and perform downstream inference tasks with minimal supervision \cite{mardikoraem2023generative}.
 Compared to traditional models, generative approaches provide enhanced flexibility, enabling zero-shot, few-shot, and transfer learning \cite{meier2021language}.
-Furthermore, GenAI has expanded to encode the structural, spatial, and functional properties of biological systems, supporting diverse biological modeling tasks. \cite{ni2023generative, huang2024qust}.
+Furthermore, \x{GenAI models now capture structural, spatial, and functional properties} of biological systems, supporting diverse biological modeling tasks \cite{ni2023generative, huang2024qust}.
 These models advance applications from gene controlling element prediction to protein function annotation, drug target interaction modeling, and cellular attribute generation from single-cell data.
 The ability to generate biologically consistent outputs, integrate heterogeneous modalities, and support natural language interaction has substantially increased the scope of bioinformatics research \cite{ibrahim2025generative}.